 Several excavations around the bases of the Cove’s two remaining sarsens have been performed over the years.
 But the deepest was made in 2003 when ripe-husk-free barley seed was found against the base of the Backstone's outer face in a rescue attempt to prevent the stone from toppling over.

-Neolithic folks had placed these seeds knowing they possessed the essence of life, and depositing them at the base of the Backstone displays a wish that the Backstone might grow.
+Neolithic folks had placed those seeds knowing they possessed the essence of life, and depositing them at the base of the Backstone displays a wish that the Backstone might grow.

 Few things archaeological can be proved beyond doubt.
 The alignment of Avebury's Cove is one of the exceptions.
 That is why I made another visit on the 20th of September 2021, with a crude Tee-square and affixed compass, to reaffirm the alignment I had found in 2009.
 It did.
 The compass showed the azimuth of the Backstone to be about 48 degrees and midway between the sun and moon's northernmost risings.

-The Tee-square proved the inner face of the Backstone to have a slight convex bow, and it was therefore placed in the middle of the stone to give an average result.
+10. The Tee-square proved the inner face of the Backstone to have a slight convex bow.
+It was, therefore, placed in the middle of the stone to give an average result.

-We should expect the moon, in late 2024 or early 2025, to rise out of the notch in the horizon between the tallest tree and the stone on the left.
-This bulbous stone is female gender, as no doubt was the whole Northern Circle and every stone in it.
+We should expect the moon in 2024-25 to rise out of the notch in the horizon between the tallest tree and the stone on the left.
+This bulbous stone is a member of the Northern Circle (otherwise known as Stukeley's Lunar Temple) and is female, as no doubt was the whole Northern Circle and every stone in it.

-Furthermore, while describing stone rings as circles is convenient, Avebury’s Northern Circle was not circular but egg-shaped.
-That egg points west towards the equinox, where the setting sun and moon slide down the side of the beautiful Cherhill Hill.
+Moreover, while describing stone rings as circles is convenient, eggs have an axis and a "pointy end."
+The axis and pointed end of Avebury's northern egg look towards the equinox, where the setting sun and moon slide down the side of the beautiful Cherhill Hill.

 11. Archaeologists ground plan of Avebury's Cove.
 REF: Archaeological excavations at the Cove, 2003.